margaretmf/margaretmf.github.io/keycreativewriting.md

 Leaves change from green to gold
 <br> Humans grow from young to old
-<br> They too grow from naive to wise
+<br> They too grow from simple to wise
 <br> And life continues when a leaf dies

 <br> Caterpillars transform into butterflies